ddev/ddev/docs/users/step-debugging.md

 The basic thing to understand about xdebug is that it's a network protocol.
 Your IDE (like PhpStorm) will listen on the xdebug port (9003 by default in v1.19+, previously 9000).
 When an xdebug session is started, php inside the container will try to open a TCP connection to the IDE.
-When starting the session via a browser xdebug will try to connect back to client, otherwise `host.docker.internal:9003` will be used to connect, which is provided by docker.
+When starting the session via a browser xdebug will try to connect back to client, otherwise `host.docker.internal:9003` will be used to connect, which is provided by DDEV or Docker Desktop.
 So you have to make sure that the network connection is clear and can be made and everything should work.

 All IDEs basically work the same: They listen on a port and react when they're contacted there.
 IDEs other than those